NYSC Ogun tasks 2438 Corps members on skills acquisition - Vanguard News

-The need for graduates to take up vocational training has once again been emphasised, as 2438 National Youth Service Corps members begin a 21-day orientation camp in Ogun State..
+THE need of undergraduates and graduates to take up a vocational training course has once again been brought to the fore, as 2438 corps members stormed the NYSC camp, Ogun State for 21 days orientation camp.

-Diary of Lagos-Ibadan Expressway: Tale of nightmares for motorists, communities(Opens in a new browser tab)

-According to her, the corps members which comprise 1188 males and 1250 females from various fields of study were expected to learn one skill or the other before the end of their service year.
+According to her, the corps members which comprise of 1188 males and 1250 females from various fields of study were expected to learn one skills or the other before the end of their service year.
 This, she noted would boost their chances of being self reliant and employer of labour.

+NYSC DG warns corps members against unauthorised social events(Opens in a new browser tab)

-She explained that the service year comprises four cardinal programmes which include, orientation course, primary assignment, community development service, and the winding up and passing out exercise.
+She explained that the service year comprises of four cardinal Programme which include, orientation course, primary assignment, community development service, and the winding up and passing out exercise.

 “Also, orientation is aimed at instilling in you leadership qualities of perseverance, diligence, determination, loyalty, integrity, courage, discipline as well as ability to live amicably with others under any circumstance,” she said.